Skip to main content

 What should I do immediately after a car accident in Chino?

-After a car accident in Chino: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Chino car accident lawyer before giving recorded statements.
+After a car accident in Chino: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+If the facts involve fault and documentation, SR-83, or treatment near Chino Valley Medical Center, organize the record source before turning the answer into a settlement expectation.
+Before the file is summarized by an insurer, connect the maintenance ticket to the care-continuity plan.

 How do I file a police report for a car accident in Chino?